jagraff/encrypt/README.md

 5. Sender divides every long of message by its key
 6. Sender sends message back to receiver
 7. Receiver divides every long of message by its key.
-8. The message is now in plaintext at the receivers end.
+8. The message is now in plaintext at the receiver's end.

 ## compiling